How can we help?

 Renewed membership in the FRS is not available for retired Pension Plan members who are initially reemployed in a regularly established position on or after July 1, 2010.
 Different termination requirements and reemployment limitations apply if you retired and were initially reemployed prior to July 1, 2010.

-You may not be reemployed with an FRS-participating employer in any capacity/arrangement (paid or unpaid) for the first 12 calendar months after a distribution without suspending your retirement benefits.
+You may not be reemployed with an FRS employer in any capacity/arrangement (paid or unpaid) for the first 6 calendar months after a distribution without suspending your retirement benefits.
 Suspension of benefits, in this case, refers to your inability to take additional distributions from your Investment Plan account balance until certain requirements have been met.
-If you are reemployed with an FRS-participating employer, in any capacity/arrangement (paid or unpaid), prior to taking a distribution of your benefits, you will not be considered retired.
+If you are reemployed with an FRS employer, in any capacity/arrangement (paid or unpaid), prior to taking a distribution of your benefits, you will not be considered retired.

-Retirees may provide volunteer services with an FRS employer without violating the termination requirements or reemployment limitations (must comply with Section 121.091(15), Florida Statutes).
+Retirees may provide volunteer services with an FRS employer without violating the termination requirements (must comply with Section 121.091(15), Florida Statutes).

 Renewed Membership